Sock, Isner win at Open, but US men’s Slam drought is long

 “You’ve got to go around the country and keep fishing for those,” Higueras said.
 “The numbers are much bigger at the beginning on the girls’ side.
 I think they mature earlier.
 But our goal is to keep getting those groups of kids on the junior side.”

-Martin Blackman, the general manager of USTA player development since 2015, cited players such as Frances Tiafoe, Jared Donaldson and Taylor Fritz as examples of young, up-and-coming U.S. men, but said: “We’ve got to get those better athletes into the game on the boys’ side at a younger age.”
+Martin Blackman, the general manager of USTA player development since 2015, cited players such as Frances Tiafoe, Jared Donaldson and Taylor Fritz — who came back from two sets down to beat Mischa Zverev on Monday — as examples of young, up-and-coming U.S. men, but said: “We’ve got to get those better athletes into the game on the boys’ side at a younger age.”

 He also noted that as the player development program was getting started by Patrick McEnroe less than a decade ago, “We were pretty much in the basement on the women’s side.”